Healthdirect Free Australian health advice you can count on.

 How is mouth cancer treated?

-• surgery — if your cancer is detected at an early stage, your doctor may recommend surgery to remove the tumour.
-The type of surgery recommended will depend on where your cancer is and its size.
-Your surgeon may also recommend removing lymph nodes and some surrounding tissue to reduce the chance of the cancer coming back.
+• surgery — if your cancer is diagnosed at an early stage, surgery can remove the tumour.
+Your surgeon may also recommend removing some tissue around the tumour to lower the chance of the cancer returning.

-• radiotherapy or chemotherapy — often used if your cancer is small.
-Your doctor may recommend treatment with radiotherapy only, or radiotherapy together with chemotherapy.
+• radiotherapy — this uses radiation to destroy the cancer cells, and is often used if your cancer is small.
+Your doctor may also recommend radiotherapy after surgery, to help remove any remaining cancer cells.

 • palliative care — not all mouth cancers can be cured.
-If your cancer is advanced, palliative care may be offered to help relieve symptoms.
+If your cancer can't be cured you may be offered palliative care to help with your symptoms.

-If your cancer causes problems with breathing or swallowing, your doctor may suggest a tube to help you breathe (tracheostomy).
-They may also suggest a feeding tube if it is hard for you to eat.
+If your cancer makes breathing difficult your doctor may suggest a tracheostomy (a tube to help you breath).
+Your doctor may also suggest a feeding tube if it's hard for you to eat or swallow.

 Living with mouth cancer

-After treatment, you’ll still need regular check-ups and tests with your doctors.
-Mouth cancer can come back, so it is important that you see your doctor regularly.
+After your treatment is finished you will need regular check-ups with your doctor.
+Mouth cancer can come back, so it's important that you see your doctor regularly to help detect any changes early.

-After being treated for cancer, it is common to feel anxious that your cancer will return.
-It is also common for the diagnosis and treatment of cancer to impact your relationships.
-If you are struggling, seek support from your doctor, a therapist or other people who have been through cancer.
+After being treated for cancer, it's common to feel anxious that your cancer will return.
+It's also common for the diagnosis and treatment of cancer to impact your relationships.
+If you are struggling, you can seek support from:

 What are the complications of mouth cancer?